-Tractor drive and/or attachments behave erratically.
+When foward and reverse track operation and / or attachments behave erratically.

 - Verify hydraulic fluid level is within the required operating range.
-Low fluid levels can result in air intake to the hydraulic system, which can result erratic operating characteristics. - Verify the large suction lines are properly secured by their hose clamps.
+Low fluid levels can result in air intake to the hydraulic system, which can result in erratic operating characteristics. - Verify any suction lines are properly secured by their hose clamps.
 Loose suction lines can result in air intake and erratic operation.

-Track tensioning adjustment has reached its limit, but tracks are still loose.
+When track tensioning adjustment has reached its limit, but tracks are still loose.